Any modern enterprise relies on its data. Finding a way to protect this data from hackers and internal loss is vital to the health of the enterprise.

 Data loss prevention software greatly automates this process.
 The best DLP software packages will make use of a few steps to find and protect sensitive data, including the following.

 DLP software will analyze the data the enterprise stores on the network and elsewhere.
-It is looking at the types of files on the network, studying the properties of the files.
+It is looking at the types of files on the network and studying the properties of the files.

 DLP software also can analyze the context of the files, looking at the type of information stored inside the file.
 It will be looking for information in the file like credit card numbers, personal health information, contact information for customers and clients, and intellectual property for the enterprise.